open-source-labs/Docketeer/README.md

 #### STEP 1.5 - Need to set up your Kubernetes cluster to work with Docketeer?

-Run the following command and then navigate to localhost:3003:
+Run the following command and then navigate to <a href="http://localhost:4001/api/k8"></a>:
 ```sh
 npm run dev
 ```